 In school assessments are often carried out under examination conditions.
 Wyndham College uses examination procedures modelled on those used for NESA external examinations.

-Students need to be aware of the Assessment and Examination Procedures and Code of Conduct.
-They ensure the smooth running of tasks and an environment in which all students are able to respond to the best of their ability without disruption from others.
+The majority of students meet expectations.
+Students need to be aware of the examination Procedures and Code of Conduct (see below).
+They ensure the smooth running of examinations and an environment in which all students are able to respond to the best of their ability without disruption from others.

-Procedures and Code of Conduct
+12. Examination Protocols, Procedures and Code of Conduct